oemof/tespy/doc/using_tespy/connections.rst

  * a balance closer for the fluid vector (fluid_balance).

 It is possible to specify values, starting values, references and data containers.
 The data containers for connections are dc_prop for fluid properties (mass flow, pressure, enthalpy, temperature and vapour mass fraction) and dc_flu for fluid composition.
-You need to import the :code:`hlp` module, if you want to specify data_containers.
+If you want to specify data_containers, you need to import them from the :code:`tespy.tools` module.

 .. code-block:: python

+	from tespy.tools import dc_prop
+	from tespy.connections import ref

 	# set pressure and vapour mass fraction by value, temperature and enthalpy analogously
 	myconn.set_attr(p=7, x=0.5)